hideyukiinada/ic/README.md

 <IMG src="assets/images/speedlimitsign.png" height="400px">

 ### Incorrect cases
 This is a picture of Sacramento River, but the system classified as the lake.
+I think in this case, human would have guessed correctly because you can see the other side of the river, which would not be the case for a lake.

 <IMG src="assets/images/river.png" height="400px">

+The below picture has a flower, but the flower does not appear in the top 3.
+It lists a vase on #3, so it was not a complete misclassification.
 <IMG src="assets/images/flowervase.png" height="400px">